haskell/cabal/doc/cabal-package-description-file.rst

 **Sublibraries - Examples**

-An example of the use of a private sublibrary (an internal library) is a test suite that needs access to some internal modules in the package's main library, which you do not otherwise want to expose.
-You could put those modules in an internal library, which the main library and the test suite :pkg-field:`build-depends` upon.
+An example of the use of a private sublibrary (a sublibrary) is a test suite that needs access to some internal modules in the package's main library, which you do not otherwise want to expose.
+You could put those modules in a sublibrary, which the main library and the test suite :pkg-field:`build-depends` upon.
 Your Cabal file might then look something like
 this: